Inshore Fishing in Florida

 While inlets on the East Coast are similar to passes, there are a couple differences.
 The primary difference is the size of the inlets and the current flow.
 Inlets on the East Coast of Florida are generally wider, deeper, and faster, with heavier boat traffic.
 This makes fishing in the pass itself fairly difficult at times.
 Anglers must be constantly aware and put safety first.

 That said, fishing the East Coast passes can be fantastic!
 Huge snook school up in the inlets in the summer time with many of the fish being over 20 pounds.
 Anglers fish with live bait fish such as grunts and mullet using fairly heavy tackle.
 When the current is running, it takes a lot of weight just to get the bait to the bottom.
-A 20 pound snuck will put up a heck of a fight when aided by a for not current.
+A 20 pound snook will put up a heck of a fight when aided by a for not current.

 Just about every other inshore species can be caught around inlets as well.
 Schools of redfish will migrate through at times.
 Speckled trout will be found around the rocks.
 Flounder, snapper, grouper, sheepshead, and other bottom species will be found around the structure.